Enabledus/phishing_domains/README.md

 **Fuck off filters** focuses on blocking as many tracking attempts as possible, in exchange of breaking most sites.

+**Crawled** is a compilation of crawled filters that we've found while crawling the web for trackers

 ### Coming soon

 **Phishing** is a list of known phishing domains that is update regularly.